WebOfTrust/WOT-terms/concepts.md

 #### CESR composeable without having to parse (in CBOR this is needed)
 ([Source](https://medium.com/happy-blockchains/cesr-one-of-sam-smiths-inventions-is-as-controversial-as-genius-d757f36b88f8))

+CESR uses a parse table so the same parsing code works on all codes.

+#### text and binary domains
+The text domain representation of a stream enables better usability (readability) and the binary domain representation of a stream enables better compactness.

+#### Pipelined hierarchical composition codes
+Allow efficient conversion or off-loading for concurrent processing of composed (concatenated) groups of primitives in a stream without having to individually parse each primitive before off-loading.

 **CESR is digital data streaming that**
 1. can freely concatenate pieces of data
 2. Has a fixed streamlet size in both text and binary format